lexibank/tlopo/out/vol3/chapter5.md

 5.4.1.1 Cordia subcordata, kerosene wood, island walnut, sea trumpet, Pacific rosewood, P. kerasin wud, B burao blong solwata (Boraginaceae)

 A twisted shore tree 8-15 m tall, Cordia subcordata (Figure 5.2, left) is well known for its very strong black-veined heartwood, which may remain as a skeleton after the rest of a dead tree has rotted away (W. McClatchey, pers. comm.).
-It occurs in varieties with orange and yellow flowers (Peekel1984: 471, [Hviding 2005](../references.md#source-Hviding2005): 131).
+It occurs in varieties with orange and yellow flowers ([Peekel 1984](../references.md#source-Peekel1984): 471, [Hviding 2005](../references.md#source-Hviding2005): 131).

 Its wood is lightweight but durable.
 In the western Solomons, in Vanuatu and on Waya Island it is used for carving ([Gowers 1976](../references.md#source-Gowers1976): 56, [Hviding 2005](../references.md#source-Hviding2005): 131, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006), [Friday & Okano 2006](../references.md#source-FridayandOkano2006)).
 In earlier times the Marovo also used it for house posts, but its use in construction seems never to have been widespread.
 On New Ireland, however, the ceremonial V-shaped entrance to a men's house was always made of C. subcordata ([Record 1945](../references.md#source-Record1945)).
 In Tonga it was used for carving and for construction ([Whistler 1991b](../references.md#source-Whistler1991b): 108).
 [Gowers](../references.md#source-Gowers1976) ([1976](../references.md#source-Gowers1976): 56) and [Capell](../references.md#source-Capell1941) ([1941](../references.md#source-Capell1941)) report that its sap served as an adhesive in Vanuatu and Fiji.